Cleveridge/cleveridge-ssh-scanner/README.md

 cleveridge-ssh-scanner
 ======================
+*IMPORTANT:
+This tool is for ethical testing purpose
+only.
+Cleveridge and its owners can't be held responsible for misuse by users.
+Users have to act as permitted by local law rules.*

 The Cleveridge SSH Scanner is a SSH Brute Force tool written in python.
 The tool tries to get access to machines (IPv4) on the SSH port (22).
 When the machines is accesable on port 22, the tool brute forces the ssh login with the most common default user names and passwords.